How it works

-It is up to you how you would like to complete the walk, the challenge can be completed over a few days, or the whole month, but you need to reach the 50 miles between 1st July and the 31st July 2019.
+It is up to you how you would like to complete the walk, the challenge can be completed over a few days, or the whole month, but you need to reach the 50 miles before the 31st July 2019.
 You can crack the codes as you go or save them up until the walk is complete.
 Once all the codes have been successfully decrypted you must decipher the final message and deliver it to Winston Churchill.

 The difference your generosity can make